posit-dev/py-faicons/README.md

 # Font Awesome for Shiny

-An interface to Font Awesome for use in Shiny for Python.
+An interface to Font-Awesome for use in Shiny for Python.

+This package currently uses Font-Awesome 6.2.0.

 ## Installation